bwt-dev/bwt/README.md

 ### Server-Sent Events

-#### Available event categories
+#### Event categories

 - `ChainTip(block_height, block_hash)` - emitted whenever a new block extends the best chain.
 - `Reorg(block_height, prev_block_hash, curr_block_hash)` - indicates that a re-org was detected on `block_height`, with the previous block hash at this height and the current one.
 - `Transaction(txid, block_height)` - emitted for new transactions as well as transactions changing their confirmation status (typically from unconfirmed to confirmed, possibly the other way around in case of reorgs).
 - `TransactionReplaced(txid)` - indicates that the transaction conflicts with another transaction and can no longer be confirmed (aka double-spent).
-- `History(scripthash, txid, block_height)` - emitted whenever the history of a scripthash changes, due to new transaction or confirmation status changes.
+- `History(scripthash, txid, block_height)` - emitted whenever the history of a scripthash changes, due to new transactions or confirmation status changes.
 - `TxoCreated(outpoint, block_height)` - emitted for new unspent wallet outputs.
-- `TxoSpent(outpoint, inpoint, block_height)` - emitted for wallet outputs spends.
+- `TxoSpent(outpoint, inpoint, block_height)` - emitted when a wallet output is spent.

 For unconfirmed transactions, `block_height` will be `null`.